 Lynaugh is too hard on Thomas, who went out of her way to be gentle with me (and with Jon Stewart), but he's right about gay listeners cheering me on for making fun of Marcus Bachmann's voice and mannerisms.
 As for why gay people think Bachmann's mannerisms are fair game...

-The man is a homophobe of the highest order; he and his odious wife support discrimination against LGBT people, they're particularly invested in sustaining the religious stigma against queer people, and Marcus Bachmann makes money torturing vulnerable gays and lesbians—not all of them kids—with false promises of cures and false threats of hell.
+The man is a homophobe of the highest order; Marcus and his odious wife support discrimination against LGBT people, they're invested in sustaining the religious stigma against queer people, and Marcus Bachmann makes money torturing vulnerable gays and lesbians—not all of them kids—with false promises of cures and false threats of hell.
 So here's a man who thinks people should be discriminated against for being gay... a man who tells Christian gays that God hates people who are gay... and his manner is so stereotypically gay that he wouldn't look out of place in a gay mens chorus or a sling at Club Z.

 As we've seen with Haggard, Rekers, Craig, et al, the biggest homophobes are often messy closet cases.
 And as sex researcher Michael Bailey puts it: Not all gay men are sissies, but nearly all sissies are gay men.
-So it's entirely possible—it seems highly likely to me—that Marcus Bachmann is one of those guys who insists that sexual orientation is a choice because he choose to be straight.
-Or choose to identify as straight.
+So it's entirely possible—it seems highly likely to me—that Marcus Bachmann is one of those guys who insists that sexual orientation is a choice because he chose to be straight.
+Or chose to identify as straight.

 Gay people who point out how fruity Bachmann is aren't saying there's something wrong with being fruity, or with being gay, or with guys who look, speak, walk, or dance the way Bachmann does.
 A lot of us look, speak, walk, and dance that way.
 And we don't think there's anything wrong with us for looking, speaking, walking, or dancing that way.
 I've never met a gay man who objected to Modern Family's Cam, who looks, speaks, walks, and dances the Bachmann way.
 And we certainly don't think there's anything wrong with being gay.
 But Marcus Bachmann sure does.
 He thinks there's a whole lot wrong with being gay.
 And when we point out that this same Marcus Bachmann acts like a huge homo—like a huge, messy, married, dishonest, closeted version Cam—we're not mocking the fruits.
 We're hoisting that pansy with his own hateful petard.